Blinatumomab

-Blinatumomab, sold under the brand name Blincyto, is a biopharmaceutical medication used as a second-line treatment for Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia.
+Blinatumomab, sold under the brand name Blincyto, is a biopharmaceutical medication used for the treatment of Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia.
 It belongs to a class of constructed monoclonal antibodies, bi-specific T-cell engagers (BiTEs), that exert action selectively and direct the human immune system to act against tumor cells.
-Blinatumomab specifically targets the CD19 antigen present on B cells.
-In December 2014, it was approved by the US Food and Drug Administration under the accelerated approval program; marketing authorization depended on the outcome of clinical trials that were ongoing at the time of approval.
+Blinatumomab is a bispecific CD19-directed CD3 T-cell engager that specifically targets the CD19 antigen present on B cells.
+Blinatumomab is given via intravenous infusion.